 Benito Mussolini, infamous Italian dictator, took it upon himself to try and fix the famous lean in 1934.
 However, despite immense funds and effort, the tower sunk deeper and deeper into the ground – he made the lean worse!

-Do you have any fun or interesting facts about the Leaning Tower of Pisa that we’ve missed out?
-Share them here in the comments section below!
+Do you know any fun facts about the Leaning Tower of Pisa?
+Share them in the comments below!